hangduykhiem/gravity/README.md

 }
 ```

-On the other hand, the library make use of different dependencies to inject views and dependencies into Activitys and Fragments, add utility base view holder and other utilities on recyclerViews, make use of RxJava2, etc.:
+The library uses [different dependencies to inject views and dependencies] [**dependencies to inject dependencies?**] into Activities and Fragments.
+Add [**"a," or "the"?**] utility base view holder and other utilities on recyclerViews, make use of RxJava2, etc. [**seems we could break this sentence down a bit further into two steps, then also break down this big code chunk.
+What are we supposed to notice most, in the code below, and why?**]:

 ```
   compile "com.android.support:appcompat-v7:25.3.0"